zukinii/isekai-and-paper-helper/README.md

 - Klicke auf "Temporäre Add-ons laden"
 - Wähle die manifest.json-Datei aus

-## wie fügt man die Erweiterung in chrome hinzu
+## how to add extension in chrome

-- Öffne chrome://extensions/
+- open chrome://extensions/
-- Klicke auf "Entpackte Erweiterung laden"
-- Wähle den Ordner aus
+- click on load unpacked
+- select the folder

+## how to add extension in firefox

+- open about:debugging#/runtime/this-firefox
+- click on load temporary add-on
+- select manifest.json file